mleming/CellDataLoader/README.md

 dataloader = CellDataloader(imfolder,
 			dim = (64,64),
 			batch_size = 32,
-			dtype = "numpy",
+			dtype = "numpy", # Can also be "torch" label_regex = None,
-			n_channels = 3, #This is detected in the first read image by default, if not provided; it re-samples all images to force this number of channels
+			n_channels = 3, # Detected in first image by default; re-samples all images to force this number of channels match_labels = False, # If true, outputs proportional amounts of each label in the dataset gpu_ids = None # GPUs that the outputs are read to, if present.
 			)
 ~~~